meng2468/reddit-sd/README.md

 ## Description

 ### Datasets
-To download relevant stance detection datasets runt he dataset.sh file in tools.
+To download relevant benchmark stance detection datasets run the dataset.sh file in tools.
 Requirements:
 - unzip (terminal)

 ### Requirements
-For the parser and text processing you will need Python 3.6+ and the following:
+To get the project running you will need Python 3.6+ and do the following
-- spacy==3.0.6+
-- pandas==1.2.4+
+- Install the relevant packages with: `pip install -r requirements.txt`
-- en_core_web_sm (install with python -m spacy download en_core_web_sm)
+- Install the language model used in spaCy: python -m spacy download en_core_web_sm

 ### Benchmarks
 Compute benchmark results on popular Stance Detection datasets using out-of-the-box classical NLP model using `run_trainer.py`.